Research Governance Framework

 What to do when the research is completed?

-Once the research is completed it must be copied to the Policy and Performance Research Officer in both electronic and hard copy.
+Once the research is completed it must be copied to the Policy Officer in both electronic and hard copy.